woodsdeshe/Rock-Paper-Scissors/README.md

 ### Useful resources

 - [Switch Case is Java](https://stackoverflow.com/questions/70918707/cannot-get-java-switch-statement-in-my-rock-paper-scissors-game-to-work-properly) - This thread in Stackoverflow helped me to figure out how to implement switch case within my game
-- [MDN](https://developer.mozilla.org/en-US/) - This site helped me with understanding certain methods for arrays and how to utitlize them in my code
+- [Medium: Rock Paper Scissors](https://medium.com/geekculture/how-to-code-a-simple-rock-paper-scissors-game-in-java-7ec5dda68be1) - This blog post helped me plan out the general structure of how the game logic would go.
+It also helped me double check my code to make sure that it's clean and readable.

 ## Acknowledgments